316 Conklin Hall

 Newark, NJ 07102

-Leyla Amzi-Erdogdular received her Ph.D. from the Department of Middle Eastern, South Asian, and African Studies at Columbia University specializing in Middle Eastern and Islamic studies.
-Her research focuses on the history of the Ottoman Empire and Southeast Europe.
-Presently, Leyla Amzi-Erdogdular is working on a book manuscript titled Afterlife of Empire that explores Ottoman continuities in Habsburg Bosnia Herzegovina and the imperial imprint on modern state institutions, citizenship and allegiance, and ethnic and religious diversity.
+Leyla Amzi-Erdogdular is an Assistant Professor in the Department of History at Rutgers University Newark where she teaches Middle East and Islamic Studies.
+She earned her Ph.D. from the Department of Middle Eastern, South Asian, and African Studies at Columbia University.
+Her research focuses on the history of the Ottoman Empire and Southeastern Europe with a focus on migrations, Muslim modernities, empires and their legacies.
+Leyla Amzi-Erdogdular’s forthcoming book titled, Afterlife of Empire, explores Ottoman continuities in Habsburg Bosnia Herzegovina and the imperial imprint on modern institutions, citizenship, and allegiance.
 She founded the Rutgers University Newark Middle East Music Orchestra.

 Migration in the Middle East